sourcegraph/learn/posts/getting-started-with-type-hinting-in-python.md

 def sum_two_numbers(num1: int, num2: int) -> int:
     sum: int = num1 + num2
     return sum

 sum_two_numbers("Hello ", "World!")
 ```

 Using the function like this would not throw an error.
 Instead, since the addition operator is valid for the string type, it will concatenate the two strings passed to it.
 Using the `sum_two_numbers()` function like this will return the string `Hello World!`.

 If you would like to type check your code, you can use an external tool to do so, like [Mypy](http://mypy-lang.org/).
-You can use pip to install mypy within your Python 3 programming environment (or alternately use the `pip3` command).
+You can use pip to install Mypy within your Python 3 programming environment (or alternately use the `pip3` command).

 ```sh
 pip install mypy